thealibrs/gitcheat/README.md

-Simple git commands used frequently
+**I gathered together the Git commands that I used frequently during the day.**

 ## **Setup & Init**

 - Initialize an existing directory as a Git repository\
 ```git init```